Fall 2023 Special C2M Sessions for Students:

 C2M’s interdisciplinary graduate student teams assist entrepreneurs across the country with a wide array of promising climate tech innovations: low-carbon energy, green chemistry, food, and water technologies focusing on mitigation, adaptation, or both.

 C2M first selects a cohort of innovations that have strong potential for commercialization.
 C2M then hand selects graduate student commercialization teams from over 20 programs at UC Berkeley, including business, engineering, science, law, policy, and the Energy and Resources Group.
 C2M supports the teams with professionals who bring deep subject matter expertise (e.g., renewable energy, clean water, green chemistry, early-stage venture, etc.).
 These professionals guide the students as speakers, mentors and key contacts (each team interviews approximately 40 relevant industry contacts).
-Brian Steel, Sheeraz Haji, and Bill Shelander lead the C2M process, contributing a combined 100+ years of experience in cleantech, innovation and entrepreneurship.
+Brian Steel and Bill Shelander lead the C2M process, contributing a combined 100+ years of experience in cleantech, innovation and entrepreneurship.

-- January 19: Startup application opens
+- January: Startup application opens

-- March 21 and April 3: Student info sessions
+- April 4, 10-12, 15, 19, 22: Student info sessions

-- April 18 – 21: FTMBA students bid into C2M
+- April 23-26: FT/EW MBA students to bid into C2M

-- July 1–21: Primary phase of team formation
+- April 29 – May 3: Primary phase of team formation

-- July 22–30: Secondary phase of team formation (select additional non-MBA students, if needed)
+- May 6-10: Secondary phase of team formation (select additional non-MBA students, if needed)

-- Mid-November: C2M annual public Summit
+- December 6: C2M annual public Summit

 - Mid-December: Market reports due